Design your writing journey to reward incremental progress

 Except that it didn’t.
 The report was in no way a determining factor for the success or failure of my first novel.
 It was merely the first step in a long journey to write the best book I could.

 The consultant’s report contained 10-pages of constructive criticism.
-The words broke my heart, but later changed the trajectory of my writing journey.
-True, it offered damning evidence of my amateur attempt to write a novel.
 My novel’s point of view jumped around, the plot didn’t work as a standalone book, and my main character was flat and uninteresting.
+The words broke my heart, but changed the trajectory of my writing journey.
+True, those damning words highlighted my amateur attempt to write a novel, but they also revealed the way forward.

 The Psychology of Gaming and the Power of Leveling Up